Today’s blog post is in response to the one word prompt posted by The Daily Post. The prompt was the word: Paint. I hope you enjoy it!

 “Is everything ok?
 Did your car break down?
 Do you need a ride?”

 “Oh!
 No!
 Nothing is wrong.
 I just…I don’t even know where to begin.
 Um….Shannon, I think you’re beautiful and want to get to know you better.
 I own The Cleric’s Inn on Water Street.
 One of the visitors told me about your place.
 I came to check it out and saw you.
 I had to meet you, but didn’t know how to go about it.
 So, I had my brother, Ian, take over at the Inn.
-Jerry owns the gift shop next door, and told me he didn’t my me setting up in front of his shop and painting.
+Jerry owns the gift shop next door, and told me he didn’t mind me setting up in front of his shop and painting.
 I came up here to figure out how to ask you out on a date.
 Awkward.
 I know.”

 “It took you a month to work up the nerve,” I inquired with a smirk.